Responding to data breaches

 - When an organisation experiences a privacy breach, we recommend that they act quickly to investigate and understand the incident, and take appropriate steps to manage any potential consequences for affected individuals.

-What to do when you have a privacy breach
+What to do when you have a data breach

-There are four key steps to shape your response to a privacy breach (or suspected breach):
+There are four key steps to shape your response to a data breach (or suspected breach):

 - Contain the breach and conduct a preliminary assessment